 Why do some people get a fleur-de-lis abdominoplasty if it has twice the scars of a regular tummy tuck?
 The reason is simple.
 It removes a lot more loose skin than a traditional tummy tuck.

 Most patient don’t need this kind of tummy tuck to get a great result, however.
-The fleur-de-lis method is best for patients with a large amount of loose skin after massive weight loss or after having a lot of pregnancies.
+The fleur-de-lis method is designed for patients with a large amount of loose skin after massive weight loss or after having a lot of pregnancies.
 Keep in mind most weight-loss patients and mums after pregnancy are candidates for a full tummy tuck or extended tummy tuck.
 Both have just one scar on the lower abdomen, instead of the two scars needed for a fleur-de-lis abdominoplasty.

 This tummy tuck method is rare.
 It does not have a vertical scar.
 Nor does it have a horizontal scar on the lower abdomen.
 Instead, the reverse tummy tuck scar is located under the breasts.
 This tummy tuck technique is for patients that have loose skin on the upper abdomen only.
 There is no loose skin on the lower abdomen (below the belly button line).
 Obviously, most patients have loose skin on the lower abdomen as well.
 That’s why this method is rare.